By ES HETHCOX & MEAGHAN MCINTYRE

 Other potential options

 Lt.
-Patrick Reed, a police officer of 16 years at the Fredericksburg Police Department, has mixed feelings about mace as a defense tool.
+Patrick Reed, a police officer of 16 years at the Fredericksburg Police Department, has mixed feelings about pepper spray as a defense tool.

-During Reed’s law enforcement experience, he has seen the negative impact mace can have if used by someone who isn’t trained.
+During Reed’s law enforcement experience, he has seen the negative impact pepper spray can have if used by someone who isn’t trained.
 The chemical can be an hazardous if discharged near a person who is asthmatic, according to Reed.

-However, Reed stated that mace isn’t the only defense students have and there are ways for students to defend themselves without the defense object.
+However, Reed stated that pepper spray isn’t the only defense students have and there are ways for students to defend themselves without the defense object.

 “If you’re in trouble, anything you have can be a weapon,” Reed stated.
 “Fingernails, pin, keys.
 Stop and think about it.”